 You may already know that crossbreed dogs tend to live longer than pure breeds.
-With regards to cockapoos, they can live for an average of 15 years, according to the reputable American Cockapoo Club.
-Which is a lot more than the average life expectancy for both poodles and cocker spaniels.
+With regards to cockapoos, they can live for an average of 15 years, according to the reputable American Cockapoo Club, which is a lot more than the average life expectancy for both poodles and cocker spaniels.

 Cockapoos Are Available In a Rich Variety of Colours

 Most cockapoos have exceptionally long and unruly coats that need daily grooming.
 The great thing is that they are available in a rich variety of different colours.
-You can, if you look for a breeder with those colours available, get cockapoos with cream, white, black, blue, chocolate, and even red coats.
+You can, if you are looking for a breeder with those colours available, get cockapoos with cream, white, black, blue, chocolate, and even red coats.

 Cockapoos Are Great With Other Animals and Children

 We’ve already highlighted that cockapoos are very sociable and affectionate dogs.
 What’s more, when it comes to other dogs and animals or children you may have in your house, cockapoos are likely to get on with them easily.
 When you are out and about, cockapoos are also incredibly friendly and rarely chase other animals like cats.

 They Don’t Smell As Bad As Other Dogs

 It is often said of cockapoos that they do not have a noticeable bad odour.
 You won’t get that strong doggy odour around your home if you choose to have a cockapoo.
 However, to ensure they stay odour-free, you must maintain a regular and consistent grooming schedule.